alexanderritola/Go-Unlock-Code-Calculator/README.md

 Check out main.go, use with command line arguments.

 ##Disclaimer
 This code is intended to be used for eductational purposes and comes with no guarantees of anything.
-In the USA it is illegal to unlock phone purchased AFTER January 26th, 2013 without the carrier's permission.
+In the USA it is illegal to unlock any phone purchased AFTER January 26th, 2013 without the carrier's permission.

 ##Legal
 The MIT License (MIT)